sparisi/gym_minatar/README.md

         <li>This game is <b>partially observable</b>, because observations
         don't encode shooting cooldown time.
 However, most of the time this can be inferred by how far the player bullet has traveled.
-        Also, note that aliens speed can be inferred from how far they have moved down.</li>
       </ul>
     </td>
   </tr>